E.T. the Extra-Terrestrial: Plot

-A race of diminutive aliens visit Earth at night to gather plant specimens in a California forest.
-One of them, fascinated by the distant lights of a neighborhood, separates from the group, before U.S. government agents arrive and chase the startled creature.
-The aliens are forced to depart before the agents can find them, leaving their lone member behind.
-While the agents search the forest, the creature takes shelter in a shed belonging to the family of ten-year-old Elliott Taylor.
-Initially scared by the creature, who runs away, Elliott spends the following day leaving a trail of Reese's Pieces to lure the alien back to the Taylor's home, where he hides the creature in his room.
-The following morning, Elliott feigns illness to stay off school and play with the creature, whom he dubs E.T.
-Elliott eventually introduces E.T. to his older brother, Michael, and five-year-old sister Gertie, who agree to keep E.T. hidden from their hardworking single mother, Mary.
+A race of diminutive aliens visits Earth at night to gather plant specimens in a California forest.
+One of them separates from the group before U.S. government agents arrive.
+The aliens depart before the agents can find them, leaving their lone member behind.
+The creature takes shelter in a shed belonging to the family of ten-year-old Elliott Taylor.
+Initially scared by the creature, who runs away, Elliott spends the following day leaving a trail of Reese's Pieces to lure the alien back to the Taylors' home, where he hides it in his room.
+The following morning, Elliott feigns illness to stay home from school and play with the creature, whom he dubs E.T.
+Elliott introduces E.T. to his older brother Michael and five-year-old sister Gertie, who agree to keep E.T. hidden from their single mother, Mary.

-When the children ask about his origins, E.T. displays telekinetic abilities by levitating several balls to represent his planetary system, and later demonstrates other extraordinary abilities by reviving a dead chrysanthemum and instantly healing a cut on Elliott's finger.
-As Elliott and the creature begin to bond, they start to share thoughts and emotions, the two being simultaneously startled when E.T. accidentally opens an umbrella in a different room.
-At school, Elliott becomes intoxicated because, at home, E.T. is drinking beer and watching television.
-Sensing E.T.'s desire to be rescued, Elliott impulsively frees the frogs about to be vivisected in his biology class, inspiring the other children to follow his lead, and romantically kisses a girl he likes because E.T. is watching John Wayne kiss Maureen O'Hara in The Quiet Man (1952); Elliott is sent to the principal's office for his disruptive behavior.
+When the children ask about his origins, E.T. displays telekinetic abilities by levitating several balls to represent his planetary system and later revives a dead chrysanthemum and instantly heals a cut on Elliott's finger.
+As Elliott and the creature bond, they share thoughts and emotions.
+At school, Elliott becomes intoxicated because, at home, E.T. is drinking beer.
+Sensing E.T.'s desire to be rescued, Elliott frees the frogs about to be vivisected in his biology class and kisses a girl he likes because E.T. is watching John Wayne kiss Maureen O'Hara in The Quiet Man.